csc301-2024-s/deliverable-1-37-edunexus/deliverables/D1/planning.md

 **Technology Stack:**

+Since one of the primary goals of our app is for it to be used in underprivileged areas, internet connectivity is not guaranteed.
+Therefore, we want to make the app run entirely locally and will be using [Electron](https://electronjs.org) to build the app.
+This approach allows the app to function locally without the need to internet connectivity.

+- **Backend**: Node.js, a JavaScript runtime that seamlessly integrates with Electron allowing for a unified language and tech stack across frontend and backend.
-- **Backend**: We will use Flask, a lightweight and flexible Python web framework, which is well-suited for our needs in rapid development and easy deployment.
+- **PDF Generation**: PDFKit, a PDF generation library for Node.js, which is well-suited for creating complex, multi-page, and interactive documents.
-- **PDF Generation**: ReportLab for creating PDF reports, offering extensive customization options for report layouts.
-- **Data Visualization**: Matplotlib for generating charts and graphs, which will be used to visually represent student performance data.
-- **Image Processing**: PIL (Python Imaging Library) for handling image files, which may be used in report customization.
+- **Data Visualization**: D3.js, a JavaScript library for producing dynamic, interactive data visualizations in the web browser.
+It's compatible with Electron and provides more flexibility and customization for web-based interfaces.
+- **Image Processing**: Sharp, a high-performance Node.js module for resizing, converting, and manipulating images.
 - **Frontend**: For the frontend, we are considering React.js due to its component-based architecture, which will allow us to create a dynamic and responsive user interface.
-- **Database**: PostgreSQL is our choice for the database to manage and store data securely and efficiently, given its strong reputation for reliability.
-- **Deployment**: The application will be deployed on Heroku, which simplifies the deployment process and offers scalability.
-This is subject to change in the future.
+- **Database**: SQLite, a lightweight database that can be nicely bundled with an electron application and therefore does not require an external server.
 - **Version Control**: Git will be used for version control, with GitHub as the central repository for code collaboration, management, and version control.

 **Architecture:**